le-harivansh/minitick-server/README.md

-# Clax Server
+# Minitick Server

-The server of the clax chat application.
+The server of the minitick chat application.